noorfatimah-iqbalhusain/Wiztaqnia/README.md

 I'm **Noor Fatimah Iqbal Husain**, a technical writer and creator behind Wiztaqnia®.
 I write insightful blog posts on DIY electronics, programming, and tech trends.

-This GitHub shares the **code, projects, and resources** behind my blog—so you can explore, build, and experiment with confidence.
+I'm excited to share the **code, projects, and resources** from my blog here on GitHub, allowing you to explore, build, and experiment with confidence.

-At Wiztaqnia®, I believe:
+At **Wiztaqnia®**, I believe:
 > "Technology should empower everyone.
 I research trends, test applications, and share what actually works—so you can build wisely and innovate ethically."

-If you're a hobbyist, an engineer, or just someone who wants to understand how things work—I'm glad you're here.
+If you are a hobbyist, engineer, or someone interested in understanding how things work, I am glad you are here.

 ## Explore